Sand Creek massacre: Chivington attacks the camp

 Meanwhile, Chivington and 425 men of the 3rd Colorado Cavalry rode to Fort Lyon arriving on November 28, 1864.
 Once at the fort, Chivington took command of 250 men of the 1st Colorado Cavalry and maybe as many as 12 men of the 1st Regiment New Mexico Volunteer Infantry, then set out for Black Kettle's encampment.
 James Beckwourth, a noted frontiersman who had lived with the Indians for half a century, acted as guide for Chivington.
 Prior to the massacre, several of Anthony's officers were not eager to join in the attack.
 Captain Silas Soule, Lieutenant Joseph Cramer and Lieutenant James Connor protested that attacking a peaceful camp would violate the pledge of safety provided to the Indians and would dishonor the uniform of the Army.

 The following morning, Chivington gave the order to attack.
 Two officers, Captain Silas Soule and Lieutenant Joseph Cramer, commanding Company D and Company K of the First Colorado Cavalry, refused to obey and told their men to hold fire.
 However, the rest of Chivington's men immediately attacked the village.
 Ignoring the U.S. flag and a white flag that was run up shortly after the attack began, they murdered as many of the Indians as they could.

 The natives, lacking artillery, could not make much resistance.
 Some of the natives cut horses from the camp's herd and fled up Sand Creek or to a nearby Cheyenne camp on the headwaters of the Smoky Hill River.
-Others, including trader George Bent, fled upstream and dug holes in the sand beneath the banks of the stream.
+Others, including the half-Cheyenne, half-white trader George Bent, fled upstream and dug holes in the sand beneath the banks of the stream.
 They were pursued by the troops and fired on, but many survived.
 Cheyenne warrior Morning Star said that most of the Indian dead were killed by cannon fire, especially those firing from the south bank of the river at the people retreating up the creek.